Cristian Tănase

-Cristian Tănase (/ro/; born 18 February 1987) is a former Romanian footballer who played as a winger or an attacking midfielder.
+Cristian Tănase (/ro/; born 18 February 1987) is a Romanian former professional footballer who played as a winger or an attacking midfielder.

 Tănase spent most of his career in Romania with Argeș Pitești and Steaua București, winning seven domestic trophies with the latter, and also had several stints at clubs in China and Turkey.

 Internationally, Tănase totalled 41 caps for the Romania national team between 2008 and 2015.

 Club career

 Argeș Pitești

 Tănase began his career as a junior at LPS Pitești, and in the summer of 2003 was promoted to the first team of Argeș Pitești, which competed in the Divizia A, the top flight of the Romanian league system.
 He appeared sparingly during his first years with the seniors and was subsequently loaned to Dacia Mioveni for the first half of the 2005–06 campaign.

 Tănase totalled five games for Mioveni and upon his return to Argeș became an important player, amassing over 100 games before his departure.